-Well, well, well, imagine Dave’s surprise when he allegedly found himself face-to-face with a flesh-and-blood trespasser who had not only succeeded in climbing the estate’s ten-foot-high outer wall, but had done so with a very large and menacing-looking knife gripped firmly in his teeth (well, one would presume it was between his teeth) – just as Errol Flynn or, come to think of it, the world’s once-greatest rock star probably once did in his touring days.
+Well, well, well, imagine Dave’s surprise when he allegedly found himself face-to-face with a flesh-and-blood trespasser who had not only succeeded in climbing the estate’s 10-foot-high outer wall, but had done so while in possession of a knife.

-Later, in the clear and far less romanticized light of morning, it was revealed that Dave’s home invader was actually none other than his next-door neighbor, one Charles Cooley, who was heard breaking windows in his own home when other neighbors called the police.
+Later, in the clear and far-less-romanticized light of morning, it was revealed that Dave’s home invader was actually none other than his next-door neighbor, Charles Cooley, who was heard breaking windows in his own home when other neighbors called the police.

 But by the time the officers arrived on scene, Cooley’s house was empty and it wasn’t until they heard two men arguing nearby that they converged on Roth’s property, finding the singer on his second-floor balcony overlooking Cooley, who was lying prone on the grass and was later booked in possession of both the aforementioned knife and a stash of methamphetamines.

 As for Diamond Dave, he would he would soon follow this odd but still welcome bit of publicity with the release just a few months later of his sixth solo album before rejoining Van Halen – the coincidentally named covers album, Diamond Dave.